No-Nonsense Guide to Hosting Thanksgiving in 2024

 Menu Ideas for Hosting Thanksgiving

 Wondering what to do when hosting Thanksgiving?
 Start with the menu.
 The menu is arguably the most important part of Thanksgiving.
 The meal is, of course, the major reason why everyone is gathering.
 That’s why it’s crucial to create a menu ahead of time.
-Luckily, hosting Thanksgiving often comes with a fairly standard menu.
+Luckily, hosting Thanksgiving often comes with a fairly standard menu, although of course, you can switch it up with alternative Thanksgiving meals!

 The turkey is the main dish, however many families may also have ham or chicken.
 Typical sides include mashed potatoes, macaroni and cheese and green beans.
 If you’re looking for more Thanksgiving food ideas or want tips to create the tastiest versions of these classic dishes, consider taking cooking classes near you.
 Led by expert chefs, you can learn the secrets to making this traditional meal the best one your guests have had.